fallahn/osgc/readme.md

 Use the `begin()` and `end()` functions in the `EntryPoint.cpp` file to register and unregister any game states with the frontend.
 See the plugin example in the 'shooter' directory for further example.
 To learn more about creating a game with xygine follow the [xygine tutorial](https://github.com/fallahn/xygine/tree/master/tutorial) and refer to the [wiki](https://github.com/fallahn/xygine/wiki).

+Note that while OSGC is designed around xygine it is not strictly necessary to use xygine beyond implementing the plugin interface.
+Any game or software which will run within the evt/update/draw loop of a xygine state and can be drawn to an SFML render window is entirely feasible.
+For example my Gameboy emulator Speljongen [can be built as an OSGC plugin](https://github.com/fallahn/speljongen/tree/master/spel-osgc).

 ##### Directory Structure
 To correctly load plugins and their assets, the directory structure must follow this layout: